 The ON/OFF switch is in the ON position STARTUP Indicates the chiller is beginning operation.
 Appears while the chiller is initially working to control temperature.
-ON The ON/OFF switch is in the ON position ON Indicates the normal running of the chiller once sv is achieved OFF The physical ON/OFF switch is in the OFF position Off by Alrm Remote OFF The Remote ON/OFF feature is enabled, and the remote signal is either not Remote OFF present or is telling the chiller to be OFF
+ON The ON/OFF switch is in the ON position Indicates the normal running of the chiller once sv is achieved OFF The physical ON/OFF switch is in the OFF position Off by Alrm An alarm or fault occurred and stopped the chiller Remote OFF The Remote ON/OFF feature is enabled, and the remote signal is either not present or is telling the chiller to be OFF